Phlorum - Page Content

 SeedsPractically all the Japanese knotweed in the UK is a clone of the first plants introduced to the UK in the mid-1800s.
 These were all female (actually male-sterile).
 As such, male plants have no pollen to produce viable seeds.
 However, Russian vine pollen can fertilise the female Japanese knotweed plants, resulting in hybrid seeds.
 Thankfully, this very rarely results in new plants.
 The hybrid seeds, called achenes, are black and very small, approximately 2mm in diameter.
 They look a bit like apple pips cut in half, like tiny buckwheat achenes, to which they are closely related.

 OriginJapanese knotweed originates from Japan and nearby parts of Southeast Asia, including Korea and China, where there are several other closely related species.
-As with many other species, Japanese knotweed was first introduced to the UK by Victorian plant hunters who brought back interesting specimens for botanic gardens and commercial sale.
-However, it was very quickly realised that knotweed could rapidly grow out of control.
-By the early 1900s it was not commonly planted anywhere in the UK.
+As with many other species, Japanese knotweed was first introduced to the UK by Victorian plant hunters who brought back interesting specimens for botanical gardens and commercial sale.
+However, it was quickly realised that knotweed could rapidly grow out of control.
+By the early 1900s, it was not commonly planted anywhere in the UK.

 When is the Best Time to Identify Japanese Knotweed?

-As new growth from seeds is very rare, it is testament to the Japanese knotweed’s incredible invasiveness that it has spread to most parts of the UK (and many parts of western Europe and North America, for that matter) simply through the fragmentation and translocation of rhizomes in contaminated soil.
+As new growth from seeds is very rare [6], it is a testament to the Japanese knotweed’s incredible invasiveness that it has spread to most parts of the UK (and many parts of Western Europe and North America, for that matter) simply through fragmentation and translocation of rhizomes in contaminated soil.

 Where does Japanese Knotweed Grow?